mirisuzanne/mia/content/narrators/framed.md

 As it moves, we tell new stories.
 We take ==a snapshot,==
 we add ==a caption,==
-and we publish it in the South Bend Post Tribune.
+and we publish it in the Gary Post-Tribune.
 ==One moment in== time.
 One boy who’s also ==a girl.==
 One boy who will grow into a woman.